holixon/axon-testing/README.md

 ```
 This looks like a miracle that the source events are passed in to the test, can be directly passed to the upcaster under the test
 and the result can be asserted using the collection of expected events.
 Indeed, the library makes use of JUnit 5 parameterized test
-functionality, by defining a custom argument provider reading events out of files from the file system.
+functionality, by defining a custom argument provider reading events from the file system.

 We believe this is a good
 practice for upcaster and upcaster chain testing, where several representations of different versions of the same event exist and must
 be managed and set-up for the test.
 In also helps in situations where comparison with the expected event as an object in Java is
 not feasible because only one version of a class may be available (probably the latest one).